chrisfosterelli/chrisfosterelli.github.io/_posts/2020-07-28-responsive-deep-work.md

 I can absolutely imagine that this is not a system for everyone.
 It involves a lot of aggressive structure that won't appeal to some, but productivity is a very personal thing and I like to think of rules as [good decisions made in batches].
-As always I'd love to hear your thoughts [on Twitter]!
+As always I'd love to hear what works for you [on Twitter]!

 [Fohkuhs]: http://www.fohkuhs.com/
 [Be Focused]: https://apps.apple.com/ca/app/be-focused-focus-timer/id973134470?mt=12